awsautomation/dev-picluster/README.md

 The server is the brain of PiCluster and the agents and web console connect to it.

 ```
-export picluster_config='/root/picluster/config.json'
 cd server
 npm install
 node server.js
 ```
-Modify picluster_config to the exact location of the PiCluster configuration file.

 ##### You can safely ignore the following error if found when running npm install
 ```